TheDog-GH/triplea/docs/contribute.md

 #### _Skillset_

 - Basic knowledge of [XML](https://www.w3schools.com/XML/)
+- Using a text editing tool like [Notepad++](https://notepad-plus-plus.org/downloads/)
 - Graphic designer, i.e., creation of image files with advanced image editing software
+- Using a raster image program like [paint.NET](https://www.getpaint.net/) or Adobe Photoshop to produce baseTiles.pngs and reliefTiles.pngs
+- Use of vector software like [Inkscape Project](https://inkscape.org/) to produce baseTiles.pngs or the extra image layers on top of reliefTiles.pngs
+- Icon image program like [IcoFx 1.6.4](http://www.oldversion.com/windows/icofx-1-6-4) to produce units

 #### _Contributions_